ajam/aufbau/README.md

 ##### Apps with more complicated build processes

-If your app build process is more involved, maybe it's bilingual and needs a virtualenv for other dependencies, you can drop your app in the `www/node_modules/` folder and build it manually however it wants to be built.
+Generally, you should be able to included even complicated build processes such as installing dependencies in a virtualenv in a shell script that is called by an npm "scripts" command.
+But if for whatever reason you prefer to build manually, you can drop your built app in the `www/node_modules/`.

 In your `apps.json` definition, tell Aufbau you've already done the heavy lifting by putting `skip-install` in lieu of the version number.
 Everything else can be the run the same way.